Issued memberships

 - the "Included services" tab;

-If the membership is deactivated, deleted, or the related sale has been deleted, you will also see a warning for that.
+If the membership is deactivated, deleted, or the related sale has been deleted, you also see a warning about that.

 What "Included services" shows